magnusjt/sudoku/README.md

 - Unique rectangle type 1
 - Empty rectangle, also with 2 candidates

+Generate sudokus:
+- Find out if the sudoku has a unique solution

 Bugs:
 - Selecting multiple cells bugs out if dragging outside the board